NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 [*Xu & Abidi, TCAS 2017*](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=7885515)

 A classic BB-PLL (and a local favorite) is Rylyakov, Friedman, Tierno, and co's work presented at ISSC 2007.
 The Rylyakov PLL includes among the most-direct digital-to-frequency ring-DCO's presented, comprised of a matrix of gated-inverter cells, enabled a single cell at a time.
-This level of digital-iness is about where authors start invoking the name "all digital" PLLs.
+This level of digital-iness is about where authors start invoking the  "all digital" PLL signifier.

 ![image-20201203090859240](image-20201203090859240.png)